 TAMS receives a lot of emails, calls and messages from people seeking diagnosis and treatment for their mast cell illness.
-A lot of these ask the same questions, so we have put together some information to help you.
+As expected, a lot of people are asking similar questions, so we have put together some information to help you.

 Who can diagnose or treat a mast cell illness?

 Generally, any immunologist or haematologist should be able to help diagnose mastocytosis and mast cell activation syndrome.
 MCAS is a little challenging in that it doesn’t have a clearly identifiable diagnostic process as Mastocytosis does, and is often associated with other underlying conditions, so it can take a little more time to work through the process to diagnose and then find an appropriate treatment plan.
 If you have a skin condition, a dermatologist will be able to assist you.

 How do I find a specialist?